algo-cancer/ImmunoTyper-SR/README.md

 optional arguments:
-  -h, --help            show this help message and exit --output_dir OUTPUT_DIR
+  -h, --help            show this help message and exit --gene_type {ighv,iglv,trav,igkv}
+                        Specify which genes to target --output_dir OUTPUT_DIR
                         Path to output directory.
 Outputs txt file of allele calls with prefix matching input BAM file name.
+  --ref REF             Path to the reference FASTA to decode CRAM files.
+Option is not used if bam_path is not a CRAM.
   --hg37                Flag if BAM mapped to GRCh37 not GRCh38
   --bwa BWA             path to bwa executible if not in $PATH --max_copy MAX_COPY   Maximum number of allele copies to call